-There are a few reasons why international conference calls can seem more stressful than regular conference calls.
+There are a few reasons why your international conference calls can seem more stressful than regular conference calls.

 In addition to all the potential stressors associated with regular conference calls (think: dial-in numbers, access codes, and scheduling), international conference call stressors can be exacerbated by international time zones, long distance calling fees, and language and cultural barriers.